cwchan0212/hyperiondev-capstone5-flask/README.md

 flask --app appName --debug run  --host=0.0.0.0
 ```

-After installed python-dotenv and configured .env and .flashenv, the user can type the following command to start the server.
+After installing python-dotenv and configuring .env and .flashenv, the user can type the following command to start the server.

 ```
 flask run